cdisc-org/DataExchange-ODM-LinkML/docs/Transition.md

     required: true
   SourceOID:
     name: SourceOID
+    description: References the definition of the source structural element for the transition.
+The structural element may be a StudyEventGroupDef, StudyEventDef, ItemGroupDef, ItemDef, or Branching element.
+    comments:
+    - "Required\nrange:oidref \nThe SourceOID must match the OID attribute of a StudyEventGroupDef,\
+      \ StudyEventDef, ItemGroupDef, ItemDef or Branching child element of the MetaDataVersion\
+      \ parent element of the WorkflowDef ."
     domain_of:
     - Transition
     range: oidref
     required: true
   TargetOID:
     name: TargetOID
+    description: References the definition of the target structural element for the transition.
+The structural element may be a StudyEventGroupDef, StudyEventDef, ItemGroupDef, ItemDef, or Branching element.
+The latter will be used when there is a branching definition necessary as a result of the transition.
+    comments:
+    - 'Required

+      range:oidref

+      The TargetOID must match the OID attribute of a StudyEventGroupDef, StudyEventDef, ItemGroupDef, ItemDef or Branching child element of the MetaDataVersion parent element of the WorkflowDef .'
     domain_of:
     - Transition
     range: oidref
     required: true
   StartConditionOID:
     name: StartConditionOID
+    description: The StartConditionOID references a ConditionDef specifying a condition that must be met for the transition to start.
+For example, if the source structural element is a StudyEventGroupDef describing the activities for study screening and the target structural element is a StudyEventGroupDef describing study enrollment, the ConditionDef referenced by the StartConditionOID specifies the criteria that must be met for a subject to transition from screening to enrollment.
+    comments:
+    - 'Optional

+      range:oidref

+      The StartConditionOID must match the OID attribute of a ConditionDef child element of the MetaDataVersion parent element of the WorkflowDef .'
     domain_of:
     - Transition
     range: oidref
   EndConditionOID:
     name: EndConditionOID
+    description: The EndConditionOID references a ConditionDef defining the condition under which the transition can be completed.
+As long as the condition is not met, the transition to the next actitivity or event must be considered to be temporary blocked.
+When the target structural element can be considered to be a "visit," the condition can be regarded as a visit entry criterion.
+    comments:
+    - 'Optional

+      range:oidref

+      The EndConditionOID must match the OID attribute of a ConditionDef child element of the MetaDataVersion parent element of the WorkflowDef .'
     domain_of:
     - Transition
     range: oidref